How to Open ISO Files on Mac

 How Do You Extract an ISO File on Mac with UnFox?

 Drag the .iso file onto UnFox.
-The app reads the ISO 9660 or UDF filesystem structure and displays the file tree.
+The app reads the ISO 9660 or UDF filesystem structure and displays the file tree showing all directories and files contained in the disc image.
 Click "Extract Here" to copy all files to a folder alongside the ISO, or choose a custom destination with "Extract To."
-UnFox preserves the directory hierarchy from the disc image.
-No mounting, no virtual drives, and no manual file selection required.
+UnFox preserves the complete directory hierarchy from the disc image, including any nested folder structures that mirror the original disc layout.

 What Is the Difference Between Mounting and Extracting an ISO?